-Want to play PC VR content on your Oculus Quest or Oculus Quest 2?
+Want to play PC VR content on your Oculus Quest or Meta Quest 2?
 Here’s everything you need and how to do it.

 The Meta Quest 2 (formerly known as Oculus Quest 2) is a fantastic standalone headset from Meta (formerly Facebook).
-There’s heaps of native content available on the Oculus Quest store, but one of the key features of the Quest and Quest 2 is their ability to also play PC VR content as well, while connected to a VR-ready PC.
+There’s heaps of native content available on the Oculus Store, but one of the key features of the Quest and Quest 2 is their ability to also play PC VR content as well, while connected to a VR-ready PC — wired and wirelessly.

-There’s two ways to do this — wired and wireless.
-First and foremost, there’s Facebook’s official wired method called Oculus Link, which uses a USB cable.
-However, there’s also more advanced wireless options — Facebook’s official wireless option, Air Link, and a third-party app, Virtual Desktop.
+First and foremost, there’s Meta’s official wired method called Oculus Link, which uses a USB cable.
+However, there’s also more advanced wireless options — Meta’s official wireless option, Air Link, and a third-party app, Virtual Desktop.

 We’ve outlined what you need and included instructions for setup of all three methods below, focusing primarily on Oculus Link.

-In addition to your Oculus Quest headset, you’ll also need a VR-ready PC.
+In addition to your Quest headset, you’ll also need a VR-ready PC.

 Take a look at Meta’s Oculus Link compatibility page to see if your computers meet the minimum requirements for Oculus Link.
 Also check that all your hardware is compatible — not everything is compatible with Link yet (but it’s getting better).

 The specification requirements will change depending on the game as well — some PC VR games require beefier specs than others — so be sure to check game requirements too.

 For Oculus Link, you’ll need a USB-C cable to connect your Quest to your computer.
 The benefit of using a wired connection is reliability.
-The wireless connections — Air Link and Virtual Desktop are wireless (and therefore potentially less reliable) solutions, so no cable is needed.
+The wireless connections — Air Link and Virtual Desktop — can be less reliable, depending on your conditions.

 Depending on what cables you have on hand, you may not need to purchase a new cable to use with Link.
-Any USB-C cable that meets at least USB 2.0 specification should work (or you could use a USB-A to C with an A to C adapter, both of which need to be at least USB 2.0).
+Any USB-C cable that meets at least USB 2.0 specification should work, but USB 3 and above is preferable.
 The cable should be at least 3 meters minimum, ideally 5 if you want a maximum range of movement.